Pontiac Commercial Historic District

-The Pontiac Commercial Historic District is a primarily commercial historic district located roughly along East Huron and South Saginaw Streets, within loop of Wide Track Drive, in Pontiac, Michigan.
+The Pontiac Commercial Historic District is a primarily commercial historic district located roughly along East Huron and South Saginaw Streets, within the Woodward Avenue Loop (formerly known as Wide Track Drive), in Pontiac, Michigan.
 The core of the district, within the block bounded by Saginaw, Lawrence, Pike, and Wayne Streets, was originally listed on the National Register of Historic Places in 1984.
 A boundary increase creating the present boundaries was listed in 1989.
 The district includes the Eagle Theater and the Grinnell Brothers Music House, also listed on the National Register.

 History

 Pontiac was founded in 1818-19 by a group of investors.
 In 1819, Oakland County was established, with a county seat at Pontiac.
 By 1820, Pontiac had a dam, a sawmill, a flour mill, and a blacksmith shop.
 A courthouse was constructed in 1824, and by 1830 the city of Pontiac was clearly the center of commerce for the county.
 In 1840, the business district was completely leveled by fire.
 Buildings were rebuilt in the district, including a series of buildings in the heart of the district, facing North Saginaw between West Pike and West Lawrence Streets, which are still extant.

 The industrial growth of the city only really began in 1886 when a carriage factory was established by local businessman Charles V. Taylor.
 By 1900, three quarters of the male workers in the city were employed in the carriage and buggy trade.
 By 1907 these factories were being converted to serves the automobile industry, and in 1909 General Motors absorbed many of the independent manufacturers, leading to an explosive growth in population.
 This growth led to a rebuilding of the central business district in the first three decades of the twentieth century, and much of the district contains buildings constructed during this time.